 Here are the main symptoms of pregnancy water retention:

-• Presence of the bucket sign (fingerprint persisting on the skin for a few seconds after approximately ten seconds of pressure).
+- Presence of the bucket sign (fingerprint persisting on the skin for a few seconds after applying pressure for about ten seconds).

 What are the risks of water retention during pregnancy?

-Pregnancy-related water retention is generally benign and poses no danger to you or your baby(physiological edema).
+Water retention during pregnancy is generally benign, and poses no danger to you or your baby(physiological edema).
 However, if it is accompanied by other symptoms (sudden swelling or rapid weight gain), it could be the result of an underlying condition(pathological edema).

 Physiological edema

-In the majority of cases, this sis a moderate and isolated physiological edema caused by poor blood circulation.
-Progressive swelling of the legs, ankles or feet is quite normal during pregnancy, particularly in the third trimester.
+In the majority of cases, this is moderate, isolated physiological edema caused by poor blood circulation.
+Progressive swelling of the legs, ankles or feet is perfectly normal during pregnancy, particularly in the third trimester.

 Pathological edema

-In rare cases, pregnancy water retention may be caused by a potentially serious illness, such as pre-eclampsia or phlebitis.
+In rare cases, water retention during pregnancy may be caused by a potentially serious illness, such as pre-eclampsia or phlebitis.
 This is known as pathological edema.
 Its causes are identified by doctors through clinical examination, blood and urine tests, and blood pressure measurements.

 Preeclampsia

-Sudden oedema of the face, neck, hands or lower limbs, combined with significant weight gain (more than 2 kg per week), may presage pre-eclampsia.
+Sudden onset of edema in the face, neck, hands or lower limbs, combined with significant weight gain (over 2 kg per week), can presage pre-eclampsia.
 This pregnancy illness is also characterized by the presence of hypertension (high blood pressure) and abnormally high proteinuria.

 Beware of phlebitis

 Similarly, abnormal and very painful swelling on just one side of the foot or leg may conceal phlebitis or venous thrombosis.
-This condition corresponds to the formation of a blood clot in a vein, leading to partial or complete blockage.
+This condition is caused by the formation of a blood clot in a vein, leading to partial or complete blockage.

 In early pregnancy, the hormones preparing the mother-to-be 's body for childbirth cause blood to coagulate more rapidly.
 This encourages the formation of blood clots.
 In the event of ared, hot and very painful oedema on one of your legs, make an appointment with a health professional without delay!